-\end{example}
+} \end{example}

-Notably, the semantics in \Cref{tab:semanics} coincides with an operationally modeled semantics using \emph{countably infinite Markov chains} \cite{DBLP:journals/toplas/OlmedoGJKKM18} -- which in turn, for universally almost-surely terminating programs\footnote{Programs that terminate with probability 1 on all inputs; see \cref{def:uast}.} is equivalent to the interpretation of Microsoft's probabilistic programming language R2 \cite{DBLP:conf/aaai/NoriHRS14}.
-A Markov chain describing the semantics of a \cpgcl program consists of 3 ingredients: (1) The state space $\mathcal{S}$; (2) the initial state $\angles{P, \sigma}$ and (3) a transition matrix $\mathcal{P}: \mathcal{S} \times \mathcal{S}$.
+Notably, the semantics in \Cref{tab:semanics} coincides with an operationally modeled semantics using \emph{countably infinite Markov chains} \cite{DBLP:journals/toplas/OlmedoGJKKM18} -- which in turn, for universally almost-surely terminating programs\footnote{Programs that terminate with probability 1 on all inputs; see \cref{ssec:invariants}.} is equivalent to the interpretation of Microsoft's probabilistic programming language R2 \cite{DBLP:conf/aaai/NoriHRS14}.
+A Markov chain describing the semantics of a \cpgcl program consists of three ingredients: (1) the state space $\mathcal{S}$, (2) the initial state $\angles{P, \sigma}$, and (3) a transition matrix $\mathcal{P}\colon \mathcal{S} \times \mathcal{S}$.
 The states are pairs of the form $\angles{P, \sigma}$.
-Here, $P$ denotes the program left to be executed, where $\downarrow$ indicates the terminated program and $\sigma$ the current state valuation.
+Here, $P$ denotes the program left to be executed (with $\downarrow$ indicating the terminated program) and $\sigma$ the current state valuation.
 We use the dedicated state $\angles{\lightning}$ for denoting that some observe violations have occurred during the run of a program.
-The detailed construction of the Markov chain for $\mathcal{R}_\sigma \sem{P}$ from a \cpgcl program $P$ with initial state $\sigma$ is given in \Cref{apx:semantics}.
-Regarding the equivalence between the two semantics, we are interested in the reachability probabilities of eventually reaching a state $\angles{\downarrow, \sigma}$ conditioned to never visiting the observe violation state $\angles{\lightning}$.
+The detailed construction of the Markov chain $\mathcal{R}_\sigma \sem{P}$ from a \cpgcl program $P$ with initial state valuation $\sigma$ is given in \Cref{apx:semantics}.
+Regarding the equivalence between the two semantics, we are interested in the reachability probability of eventually reaching state $\langle\downarrow, \sigma\rangle$ conditioned to never visiting the \codify{observe}-violation state $\langle\lightning\rangle$.